* Overseas Union-led consortium launches S$13.1 bln counter-bid

 The bridge loan will have a 12-month maturity, and the bulk of it will be repaid from the proceeds generated from the sale of F&N's beer, food and beverage businesses, the sources said.

 Dutch beer giant Heineken NV agreed in late September to buy F&N's stake in Tiger beer maker Asia Pacific Breweries Ltd (APB) for S$5.6 billion.
-Overseas Union said Kirin has agreed to acquire F&N's food and beverage business for S$2.7 billion if the counter-bid was successful.
+Overseas Union said Kirin has agreed to buy F&N's food and beverage business for S$2.7 billion if the counter-bid was successful.

 The counter-bid was placed by a consortium that includes investment funds and accounts managed by Farallon Capital Management LLC and Noonday Global Management Ltd.